DACA Exposes the Hypocrisy of the Illegal Immigration IssueSeptember 6, 2017

 The chipping away of protected individual rights by the U.S. Justice department under the leadership of Attorney Jeff Sessions is virtually going unnoticed and uncovered by major media.
+The actions could directly effect our inalienable rights of “life, liberty and the pursuit of happiness.”
 Instead the focus is on the Trump Administration’s drama or latest revelation of the day.
 It makes for high viewership, maybe high ratings.

 It is reminiscent of the legend that Rome burned while Nero played the lyre or flute, if indeed, he played anything at all.
 Legend has it that he played the fiddle or violin.
 But we know that is not true because neither existed during the first century.
 But really, whether folklore or truth, the point is well made.
 We tend to become occupied with frivolous and unimportant things at the detriment of more critical issues and priorities.